iOS 14 vs. Social Media Advertising | What It Means for Your Business

 With LinkedIn’s focus on professional networking and considering its business-minded audience, LinkedIn advertising is traditionally best for B2B marketers, but that isn’t to say that it’s no good for companies whose primary focus is B2C.
 Many of the benefits that businesses find on LinkedIn will have a lot of carryover on direct to consumer brands.

 You may think, “Why use LinkedIn when Facebook is bigger, Instagram is trendier, and Tiktok has, umm… more people dancing?”
 I hear you.
 In many ways, LinkedIn feels like yesterday’s news.
 It is definitely less exciting and, dare I say, a little stodgy compared to flashier platforms.
-It is full of businesspeople talking about their businesses, and in a way, it feels kind of impersonal and inclusive.
+It is full of businesspeople talking about their businesses, and in a way, it feels kind of impersonal and exclusive.
 And, to be honest, it kind of is.
 Did you know that, on average, ⅓ of all business engagement on LinkedIn is just those business’s employees?
 That statistic is great for employee loyalty but maybe not so much for customer outreach.
 The good news is that you can do better, which brings us to the #1 benefit of LinkedIn marketing–the audience and our ability to access it.

 While there may be more eyeballs on Facebook or more creative options on platforms like Instagram, LinkedIn stands alone with its ability to target and access the people who matter to your business.